yangelis/example_DA_study/README_new.md

 Once, this is done, jobs can be executed on HTCondor by setting ```run_on: 'htc'``` instead of ```run_on: 'local_pc'``` in ```master_study/config.yaml```.
 Similarly, jobs can be executed on the CNAF cluster by setting ```run_on: 'slurm'```.

-:warning: **Be careful of not running the ```master_study/002_chronjob.py``` script several times, as this will submit the same jobs several times.** In the future, this will hopefully be fixed by adding a check in the script to see if the jobs have already been submitted.
+⚠️ **Be careful of not running the ```master_study/002_chronjob.py``` script several times, as this will submit the same jobs several times.** In the future, this will hopefully be fixed by adding a check in the script to see if the jobs have already been submitted.